 A strength of New York University (NYU) is that our scholarly community actively engages in a global world.
-As such, NYU’s community is enriched by individuals reflecting diverse ancestries, perspectives and experiences.
+As such, NYU’s community is enriched by individuals reflecting diverse sociocultural identities, perspectives and experiences.
 NYU recognizes the value of a diverse community in supporting an intellectually challenging and inclusive educational environment.
-To that end, NYU has created the NYU Provost's Postdoctoral Fellowship Program to support promising scholars and educators from different backgrounds, races, ethnic groups, and other under-represented groups whose life experience, research experience, and employment background will contribute significantly to academic excellence at NYU.
+To that end, the NYU Provost’s Postdoctoral Fellowship Program supports promising scholars and educators from diverse backgrounds whose life experience and research experience will contribute significantly to academic excellence at NYU.
 This program offers postdoctoral research fellowships in all fields, coupled with faculty mentoring, professional development, and academic networking opportunities.

 The fellowship program is open to all areas of study at the University.
 Individuals who meet one of the following criteria are eligible to apply: